evkx/evkx.github.io/content/models/volvo/ex90/EX90_Twin_Motor_Performance/_index.md

 ## Performance

 The Volvo EX90 Twin Motor Performance has a maximum power of 380KW (517hp).
 The total torque is 910nm.
-The 0-100km/h sprint (0-62mph) takes 4,7 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 4,7 seconds.
 The top speed is 210 km/h.

 ## Battery, range, and charging